janeczku/docker-alpine-kubernetes/README.md

 To overcome this issue Alpine-kubernetes comes with a lightweight (1.15 MB) DNS-resolver background process that replicates glibc's SEARCH path feature.
 As an added bonus - unlike the native glibc implementation - Alpine-kubernetes does not limit the number of SEARCH paths and nameservers.

-Alpine-kubernetes is based on gliderlabs [Alpine base-image](https://github.com/gliderlabs/docker-alpine) and uses the [S6](http://skarnet.org/software/s6/) process manager and [go-dnsmasg](https://github.com/janeczku/go-dnsmasq) DNS-resolver for minimal runtime and filesystem overhead.
+Alpine-kubernetes is based on gliderlabs [Docker Alpine image](https://github.com/gliderlabs/docker-alpine) and uses the [S6](http://skarnet.org/software/s6/) process manager and [go-dnsmasg](https://github.com/janeczku/go-dnsmasq) DNS-resolver for minimal runtime and filesystem overhead.

 -------